Pentagon says Poland’s jet offer for Ukraine ‘not tenable’

-“To my knowledge, it wasn’t pre-consulted with us that they plan to get these planes to us,” said U.S. Undersecretary of State Victoria Nuland, who told lawmakers she learned of the proposal as she was driving to testify about the Ukraine crisis before the Senate Foreign Relations Committee.

-“I look forward … to getting back to my desk and seeing how we will respond to this proposal of theirs, to get the planes to us,” Nuland said.

-Ukraine has been pleading for more warplanes and Washington has been looking at a proposal under which Poland would supply Ukraine with Soviet-era fighters and in turn receive American F-16s to make up for their loss.
-Ukrainian pilots are trained to fly Soviet-era fighter jets.
+Ukraine has been pleading for more warplanes as it resists mightier Russian forces.
+Washington has been looking at a proposal under which Poland would supply Ukraine with the MiG-29s and in turn receive American F-16s to make up for their loss.
+Ukrainian pilots are trained to fly the Soviet-era fighter jets.

 “At the same time, Poland requests the United States to provide us with used aircraft with corresponding operational capabilities,” it said.